About NorthLink WA

 Find out more information on our dedicated Central Section page.

-When will work start on the Northern Section?
+What's happening on the Northern Section?

-Design work is well underway and clearing and pre-construction work has begun.
-Earthworks will start towards the end of 2017.
 The northern section includes a dual carriageway from Ellenbrook to Muchea, with interchanges at Stock Road and Neaves Road and a flyover at Muchea South Road and the freight rail line.

 Find out more information on our dedicated Northern Section page.